This post is the introduction to a five part series about being a conscious consumer.

 Also, learning a few simple tasks to mend or refashion clothes (even without a sewing machine) can revive them entirely.
 I’ve learned a few basic skills that have extended the lives of a few of my favorite items in my closet.

-Check out how I turned a maternity shirt into regular ol’ top, how two sweatshirts became one, how I transformed my old tank top into a maxi dress, or just take a peek at my whole collection of refashions and quick fixes.
+In the past, I have turned a maternity shirt into regular ol’ top, turned two sweatshirts became one, transformed my old tank top into a maxi dress, or just take a peek at my whole collection of refashions and quick fixes.

 Even though I love a good (and easy!)
 DIY project, sometimes, I just can’t fix something myself.
 When the heel tip broke off my Jimmy Choo shoes, I hit up a shoe repair professional to take care of that debacle.
 I certainly wasn’t going to be throwing those out when a simple replacement could bring them back to life!